 External channel is used to access the blind control system from outer world.
 For the security reasons, number of external communication channels should be restricted.

-Because of aforementioned, only one communication channel, from room controller to the control server, should be used.
+Because of aforementioned, only one communication channel, from room controller to the control server, should be used. (not important at this stage, but I don’t understand how the connection will be made between room controller of a customer and their account).

+Room controller connects to the control server and sends all information that is required to query data from customer account (user name, password, room id).
+Control server use this information to login into customer’s account.

 Room controller should periodically poll control server for a changing in control rules.
 When change is detected, room controller reloads active rules for its room.
 Poll interval could be configured via configuration web page on the room controller.